dominicprior/LLM-notes/INTRO.md

 From writing poetry to giving medical advice, [large language models](https://en.wikipedia.org/wiki/Large_language_model) are amazingly general, giving us a first hint of the G in [artificial general intelligence](https://en.wikipedia.org/wiki/Artificial_general_intelligence).
-They are also [surprisingly simple](https://dugas.ch/artificial_curiosity/GPT_architecture.html), and yet deeply opaque, due to their immense size and monolithic nature.
+They are also [surprisingly simple](https://dugas.ch/artificial_curiosity/GPT_architecture.html), and yet are deeply opaque.

 # Weaknesses